Zero-to-Heroes/zerotoheroes.com/README.md

-# zerotoheroes.com
-Main Zero to Heroes website
+Zero to Heroes website

+Repo is empty for now, code still needs to be migrated to be easily usable as a standalone app.
+You can already log bugs and feature requests though